SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. literalinclude:: /images/ExampleOutput.txt
    :lines: 14-21

-* *Get experimental upper limit*.
-For each |theory prediction|, get the corresponding experimental upper limit.
-This value can be compared to the |theory prediction| value to decide if a model is excluded or not:
+* *Get the corresponding upper limit*.
+This value can be compared to the |theory prediction| to decide whether a model is excluded or not:

 .. literalinclude:: /examples/Example.py
    :lines: 96-97